 What is Debt Management?

 Affordable debt repayments.
-Plus we request all interest and charges frozen.
+Plus all interest and charges are requested to be frozen.

 Debt Management is a debt plan used to manage your unsecured debts into one affordable monthly payment.
 Debt Management involves negotiations with your creditors to often reduce your monthly payments into a more manageable payment.

 How can Fresh Finance help?

 Fresh Finance connects you to a partner company who are professional debt management experts, who will negotiate with your creditors on your behalf to lower your monthly payments.
 If they manage to agree lower payments to your creditors then you in turn make one monthly payment which they distribute evenly to your creditors.
 If you are accepted onto their debt management plan then your monthly payments will be reduced to level that is affordable to yourself.
 Once your creditors are paid regularly, you will receive a receipt confirming the amounts paid to them.
 Once your creditors recognise you are entering a debt management plan, they are usually willing to extend favourable terms to you.
 Your creditors will want to avoid the expense of declaring you bankrupt or having your account turned over to a debt collection firm.

 The key advantage is having one affordable monthly repayment to make which they then distribute to your creditors on your behalf.
 They will handle any communication between your creditors and yourselves, taking away the hassle of dealing with creditors.
 Once your primary living expenses have been calculated in to your financial statement, you only pay what you can afford.
 This way, you can still pay those important bills and they look after the rest for you.

 A Debt Management plan is an informal arrangement meaning there are no contracts to tie you in, so should you receive a windfall of cash or have a family member help you out, then you may are free to end the plan, though the majority of clients tend to stick with the plan until all their debts have been cleared.

 - Struggling with repayments on debts such as credit cards and loans?